indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   * Customer collaboration over Contract negotiation
   * Responding to change over Following a plan
 * What is Scrum?
 (Roles: product owner, development team, scrum master.
 Events: sprint,
+* What are the differences between Scrum and Waterfall?
 * What is XP? ()
 * What is Lean, Kanban?